codebyfaisal/mern-stack-course/js/31/README.md

 </figure>

 ## Types of Loops

-In programming we have three major types of loops:
+In programming, we have three major types of loops:

-- `for` loop
+* `for` loop
-- `while` loop
+* `while` loop
-- `do-while` loop
+* `do-while` loop

 ## For loop

-A for loop is just a simple loop that repeats a block of code to a specified number of times.
+A for loop is a simple loop that repeats a block of code a specified number of times.

-e.g if we see below code, we need to print the number from 1 to 10, where the no of times is 10.
+e.g. in the below code, we need to print the numbers from 1 to 10, where the number of times is 10.

 ### Syntax

 ```js
 for (let i = 0; i < 10; i++) {
    // code